 College of DuPage has several plans in place to help students learn in a safe environment and continue their goals this fall.
+Courses met in-person and on campus will take place in larger rooms to accommodate six-foot physical distancing guidelines.
 Our plans to continue education are based on guidance from the DuPage County Health Department, Centers for Disease Control (CDC) and phases in the Restore Illinois plan.

 This fall, College of DuPage will offer three types of classes: